Gemma 4 Guides

 This Gemma 4 review comes down to four points:

-• Gemma 4 released on April 2, 2026 with four model options: E2B, E4B, 26B A4B, and 31B.
+• Gemma 4 launched on April 2, 2026 and now includes five main model options: E2B, E4B, 12B, 26B A4B, and 31B.

 • The family covers edge, workstation, and server use cases better than many one-size-fits-all launches.